Nipunvardhan-Naredla/lang16-detector/README.md

 ---

 ### Future
 In the event I decide to revisit this project, I will try to include all the languages in the tokenizer, bert base multilingual uncased.
+I would also try to shrink the model to a smaller size.